puppetlabs/puppet-instruqt-tracks/pe-301-lab-3-0-refactor-the-apache-web-server-profile/01-refactor-profiles-with-parameters/assignment.md

     🔀 Switch to the **PE Console** tab.<br><br>

-6. Run Puppet on all the production nodes.
+6. Run Puppet on the production nodes.

     1. Navigate to the **Node Groups** page.
     2. Expand **All Environments** and then click **Production environment**.
     3. Click **Run** > **Puppet**.
-    4. For **Environment**, select the radio button for **Select an environment for nodes to run in:**.
+    4. For **Environment**, select **Select an environment for nodes to run in**.
     5. From the list, select **Production** and then click **Run job**.<br><br>

     ✅ **Result:** Both production nodes (nixagent4 and nixagent5) return with a successful run.

     🔀 Switch to the **Windows Agent** tab.<br><br>

-1. Open a Powershell session or open the VSCode terminal, and then run the following commands to verify they ran successfully:
+1. Open a PowerShell session or open the VSCode terminal, and then run the following commands to verify they ran successfully:

     **dc-east**:
     ```